BarbWire-1/curved-text/readme.md

  * .ts/.js
  and can be changed on runtime.

- The `<use>` elements 'containing your curved text can be animated like other SVGElements.
+ The `<use>` elements representing your curved text can be animated like other SVGElements.

 For information on `installation` and `usage`, please follow this link:
 [installation and usage](usage.md)